Local entropy production rate of run-and-tumble particles: Local entropy production

 From these local entropy terms we can obtain the global entropies by integrating over the space variable $x$.
 The global entropy production rate $\Pi$ turns out to be

 and the global entropy flux $\Phi$

-having used integration by parts and assuming vanishing distributions at boundaries.
-We note that the last derivative term in (\ref{phid}) does not contribute to the global entropy flux, but must still be considered when calculating the local entropy.\\
+having assumed vanishing distributions at boundaries.
+We note that the last derivative term in (\ref{phid}) does not contribute to the global entropy flux, but must still be considered when calculating the local entropy.\\ It is interesting to note that (\ref{ler}) can be written as a local balance equation for the entropy